naglissul/jsgd/README.md

 Multiplayer web game, where players are jumping around the canvas trying to pixel-draw the mario.

 Use this link to play: [jsgd.web.app](https://jsgd.web.app)
+For movement you can also use H J K L keys.

 ## About

-Current version: v1.2.0
+Current version: v1.3.0

 Check the [CHANGELOG.md](/CHANGELOG.md) for more version descriptions.